codingtuto/LiteJsonDb/README.md

 > Your feedback and contributions are greatly appreciated and help us keep LiteJsonDb growing and improving.

-## :heart: Donations and Support: How You Can Help
+## ❤️ Donations and Support: How You Can Help

 LiteJsonDb is a labor of love, and your support can make a big difference!
 If you’re enjoying the project and want to show your appreciation, here are a few ways you can help: